NotAShelf/nyx/README.md

 - [flake.nix](./flake.nix) Ground zero of my system configuration.
 Declaring entrypoints
 - [lib](./lib) Personal library of functions and utilities
 - [docs](./docs)The documentation for my flake repository
-  - [notes](./docs/notes) Notes from tedious or/and underdocumented processes I have gone through.
+  - [notes](./docs/notes) Notes from tedious or/and under-documented processes I have gone through.
 More or less a blog
   - [cheatsheet](./docs/cheatsheet.md) Useful tips that are hard to memorize, but easy to write down
 - [flake/](./flake) Individual parts of my flake, powered by flake-parts
   - [modules](./flake/modules) modules provided by my flake for both internal and public use